Lethea/wowza-webrtc-group-call-and-chat/README.md

 # wowza-webrtc-group-call-and-chat
-Wowza Webrtc Group Call Sample, it's n to n webrtc sample application on nodejs
+Wowza Webrtc Group Call Sample, it's n to n webrtc sample application with chat room feautures.

-This is n to n video chat room for Wowza Streaming Engine Webrtc Server.
+You can join existing room or create a new room.

-It is a simple webrtc group chat application that using Wowza as SFU
+Simple webrtc group chat application that using Wowza as SFU

 ![Room Page](https://image.prntscr.com/image/u5-KbF4HRWS1EA5_9ODcxA.png)